patro-io/cms/README.md

 ## 🌟 Why Effect Revolution?

-PatroCMS has undergone a complete architectural rewrite ("Effect Revolution") to eliminate `async/await` and `Promise` unpredictability in favor of a purely functional, effect-based architecture.
+PatroCMS stands out by being built with a **significant portion of its codebase in Pure Effect**.
+We have undergone a complete architectural rewrite ("Effect Revolution") to eliminate `async/await` and `Promise` unpredictability in favor of a purely functional, effect-based architecture.

 - **🛡️ Bulletproof Error Handling**: Every error is typed and tracked.
 No more unhandled promise rejections or unknown exceptions.
 - **🧩 Dependency Injection**: Native service composition using Effect Context.